-Casino Hold'em is a fantastic card game that's actually relatively new compared to other popular online table games, having only been around since the late 90s to early 2000s.
-Based on the hugely popular poker variant, Texas Hold'em, the game differs in one crucial way: it's a single player game of you versus the dealer!
+Casino Hold'em is a fantastic card game that's relatively new compared to other popular online table games, having only been around since the late 90s to early 2000s.
+Based on the hugely popular poker variant, Texas Hold'em, the game differs in one important way: it's a single-player game of you versus the dealer!
 Keen to learn more?

 How to Play Casino Hold'em

-You may have seen Texas Hold'em poker played on TV before and thought that it looks a little complicated, especially with so many players involved.
+You may have seen Texas Hold'em poker played on TV before and thought it looked complicated, especially with so many players.
 If that's the case, then Casino Hold'em is definitely for you as it's much simpler to learn, meaning you can start enjoying it sooner!

-Casino Hold'em is a bit like Texas Hold'em, but instead of there being multiple players, there's only you and the dealer, which eliminates most of the betting rounds for a faster and simpler game.
-In order to understand how the game works, it's a good idea to familiarise yourself with the table and the bets, which we'll look at next before taking you through a round of the game step by step.
+Casino Hold'em is a bit like Texas Hold'em, but instead of multiple players, there's only you and the dealer, eliminating most of the betting rounds for a faster and simpler game.
+To understand how the game works at the best online casinos, it's a good idea to familiarise yourself with the table and the bets, which we'll look at next before taking you through a round of the game step by step.

-A typical Casino Hold'em table is usually in the shape of a semicircle, with the dealer seated at the flat side at the top of your screen, and you, the player, seated at the rounded end at the bottom of your screen.
-Across the middle of the felt effect table, you'll also see the name of the game and the qualifying rule for the dealer, which is usually stated as Pair of 4s or Better.
+A typical Casino Hold'em table is usually in the shape of a semicircle, with the dealer seated at the flat side at the top of your screen and you, the player, sitting at the rounded end at the bottom of your screen.
+Across the middle of the felt effect table, you'll also see the game's name and the qualifying rule for the dealer, which is usually stated as Pair of 4s or Better.

-On your side of the table, you'll see two betting options: Ante and AA or (AA Bonus), which we'll look at in more detail next.
+You'll see two betting options on your side of the table: Ante and AA or (AA Bonus), which we'll look at in more detail next.
 You will also have Call and Fold options too.
-A selection of chip values will be available to choose your bet size and you may also have a repeat bet button for easier betting.
+A selection of chip values will be available to choose your bet size, and you may also have a repeat bet button for easier betting.